MRI Research Institute Directory

 Zungho Wesley Zun, Ph.D.

-• Assistant Professor of Electrical Engineering
+• Assistant Professor of Electrical Engineering in Radiology

 Dr. Zun is an assistant professor of electrical engineering in radiology.
 He received his B.S. from Korea University in 1998, and his M.S. and Ph.D. from the University of Southern California in 2004 and 2010 respectively, all three degrees in electrical engineering.
 Dr. Zun’s research focuses on development of non-invasive magnetic resonance imaging (MRI) methods that offer early and reliable biomarkers of impaired perfusion and oxygenation in the context of fetal and neonatal imaging.
 Ultimate goal: translating these methods to clinical practice.